 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of zero (0) points out of a possible ten (10) points in this category; a score much lower than the other employees within her competitive level.
-Employee argues that the documentary evidence does not support the score afforded to her.
-Again, the principal of Ballou was given the discretion to complete Employee's CLDF.
+Employee received a rating of five (5) points out of a possible ten (10) points in this category.
+This resulted in a weighted score of thirty seven and half in this category.
+This score is much lower than the other employee within her competitive level.
+The Principal of Aiton was given the discretion to complete Employee's CLDF.
 Employee has provided little credible evidence that may bolster her score in this area.
-Moreover, I find that the Principal at Ballou had wide latitude to invoke his managerial discretion with respect to assessing the on-the-job performance and capabilities of his subordinates.
-With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Ballou as it relates to the score he accorded to Employee and her colleagues in the instant matter.
+Moreover, I find that the Principal at Aiton had wide latitude to invoke her managerial discretion with respect to assessing the on-the-job performance and capabilities of her subordinates.
+With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Aiton as it relates to the score she accorded to Employee and her colleague in the instant matter.

-White v.
+&lt;sup>17 It should be noted that OEA has consistently held that DCPS is allowed discretion to accord different weights to the factors enumerated in 1503.2.
+Thus, Agency is not required to assign equal values to each of the factors.
+See White v.
 DCPS, OEA Matter No. 2401-0014-10 (December 30, 2001); Britton v.
 DCPS, OEA Matter No. 2401-0179-09 (May 24, 2010).

-&lt;sup>15 Agency Brief at 5 (March 8, 2012).
+&lt;sup>18 District of Columbia Public Schools' Brief at 5 (March 8, 2012).